mgajda/less-arbitrary/less-arbitrary.md

             =>        (a, a)
             -> CostGen a
 choose (a,b) = CostGen $ lift $ QC.choose (a, b)

+-- | Choose but only up to the budget (for array and list sizes) budgetChoose :: CostGen Int budgetChoose  = do
+  Cost b <- currentBudget
+  CostGen $ lift $ QC.choose (1, b)
 ```

 This key function,